Entanglement entropy of electromagnetic edge modes

 Edge modes also appear in nonabelian lattice Yang-Mills theory \cite{Buividovich2008a,Donnelly2011}, so it would be interesting to take a similar continuum limit for that theory.
-It would also be useful to clarify how the entanglement entropy transforms under p-form duality (cf. \cite{Agon2013}).
+It would also be useful to clarify how the entanglement entropy transforms under $p$-form duality (cf. \cite{Agon2013}).
 A similar negative contact term also appears in the entropy of gravitons \cite{Fursaev1996,Solodukhin2011}, so it is natural to ask whether this is related to the gravitational edge states.

 The negative sign of the heat-kernel-regulated contact term is related to the fact that gauge fields (in low dimensions) and gravitons antiscreen Newton's constant $G$, suggesting a UV fixed point at positive $G$: the asymptotic safety scenario \cite{Weinberg1979,Niedermaier2006}.
-However, in a scheme where the entropy is inherently positive, such as the lattice regulator, this fixed point will instead occur at negative values of G. This might spell trouble for the asymptotic safety program, but we leave this question to future work.
+However, in a scheme where the entropy is inherently positive, such as the lattice regulator, this fixed point will instead occur at negative values of $G$.
+This might spell trouble for the asymptotic safety program, but we leave this question to future work.

-\section{Acknowledgements}
+\paragraph*{Acknowledgements}

 We are grateful for conversations with Ted Jacobson, Don Marolf, Mark Srednicki, Dan Kabat, Sergey Solodukhin, Joe Polchinski, Chris Eling, Ben Michel, Ed Witten, Josh Cooperman, Markus Luty, Xi Dong, Juan Maldacena, Debajyoti Sarkar, Horacio Casini and Ariel Zhitnitsky.
 We also acknowledge the hospitality of Perimeter Institute while part of this work was being completed.
-WD is supported by funds from the University of California.
-AW is supported by the Institute for Advanced Study, the Simons Foundation, and NSF grant PHY-1205500.
+W.D. is supported by funds from the University of California.
+A.W. is supported by the Institute for Advanced Study, the Simons Foundation, and NSF Grant No. PHY-1205500.